Well: I'm called Dave Wylie, I currently live near Rochdale in Lancashire, England, (Europe, Planet Earth, Sol System, Western

 Karabiner Mountaineering Club.
 We have an excellent club hut in the

-old slate quarries above Llanberis in North Wales, and I've been heavily involved in maintaining it (for over 20 years, with
+old slate quarries above Llanberis in North Wales, and I've been heavily involved in maintaining it (for around 30 years, with

 three of these as Hut Manager).
 I'm also an individual member of the British